RobRendell/gTove/README.md

 to store shared resources such as the images for miniatures and maps, and to persist data for things like scenarios.

+## Implemented

+* Maps and miniatures can be loaded into the app, and are saved to Google Drive.
+* Add map(s) and minis to tabletop.
+* Try to make mouse and gesture controls consistent - re-use the same gestures to control the camera, maps and minis as much as possible.
+* Camera can pan, zoom, rotate using mouse or touch gestures.
+* By starting the mouse gesture/touch gesture on a mini, mini can be moved, elevated, rotated.
+* By selecting a map (by clicking/tapping it), map can be moved, elevated, rotated.
+* The GM has a current tabletop, with a unique URL.
+The URL can be shared with players, and they can view the tabletop.
+* Peer-to-peer sharing of actions between everyone on the current tabletop (use tabletop ID as peer-to-peer key).

-## Plans
+## Plans/TODO

-At the moment, most of the below is planned but not yet implemented.

-There are two JSON files for every session - GM and player.
-They are shared so the players can see images and the Player JSON file but not the GM's, ensuring tech-savvy players can't peek at things they shouldn't.
-Well, they can peek at the full map image.

-If it doesn't work to make it all file-based in Drive, use PeerJS to allow multiple browsers to share the session data.
-Still use Drive to store data and JSON, so a player can load the player map when the GM isn't around (although prevent changes in this mode?)

-* Draw map(s) on 3D plane which can be tilted, panned, zoomed.
-Grid overlay or not.
+* Show user icons for logged in user, and for connected users.
+* Add a GM-private JSON file per tabletop for saving GM-only data like hidden minis, text notes.
+These can be supported before fog of war, if you can toggle them individually.
+* Align/scale a grid on a map.
+Required for fog of war.
+Make it optional - a map doesn't have to have a grid.
+* Top-down view for minis.
+* Fog of war on maps with a grid defined.
+Add and remove fog of war per tile.
+* Due to httprelay.io relying on cookies, multiple tabs in the same browser are going to have issues.
+Its cookie doesn't appear to be httpOnly, so we might be able to hack it with javascript.
+* Get textures out of the Redux store
+* Recover from network failure e.g. sleep?
+* Make nodes tell each other the number of peers they have, so any with less than others can invite connections?
+* Optional grid overlay for maps with a grid defined.
-* Have minis which can be placed on the map, moved, deleted.
-They have text names, size, facing?
+* Minis have text names, size.
 Also controls to duplicate (or spawn N), toggle visible to all vs. GM only.
-* Adjustable elevation on a mini, as if on a telescoping stalk.
-* Try to make gesture controls as consistent as possible - re-use the gestures to control the camera (pan/zoom/rotate), control minis (pan X/Z, scale or maybe move Y, change facing), control selected maps (pan X/Z, move Y, rotate).
 * Allow cropping/selecting of area of image for minis.
 Have stand and top-down versions - drag/zoom the frame over the image to select what is shown.
 Allow minis with things other than circles for top-down?
-Square, either orientation of hex (or maybe auto-align with map if hex-based)
+Square plus both orientations of hexes (or maybe auto-align with map if hex-based).
-* Scenarios.
-Can have equivalent with map IDs with unique URLs, but that means getting everyone to switch to a different URL rather than just loading up a new scenario mid-session.
-* Overlays - images which blend with the map to cover up secret doors and suchlike, or which can be added to reveal those secret areas (to protect against players who look at the underlying map image)
+* Overlays - images which overlay the map to cover up secret doors and suchlike, or which can be added to reveal those secret areas (to protect against players who look at the underlying map image).
 * Templates for spells etc.
 * Ruler.
 Most basic is simply a straight line between the click and drag points.
 More fancy uses Bresenham's to highlight the squares it passes over, and reports the distance.
 Requires the map (or game settings?) to nominate how distances are calculated in this game/map ("every 2nd diagonal costs 2", "count squares", "Pythagoras").
 Maps could include an option of setting the scale.
 * Default "tutorial" scenario which uses some of the advanced features.
 Requires the ability to put text down on the map to explain the features.

+## Permissions

+One thing that I'm unhappy about with the current implementation is the level of access the app currently needs to request from the user.
+In order to work, the app currently has to ask for read access to every file in the user's Drive ("drive.readonly"), even though it only needs to read the files that it itself creates.

+There is a much more appropriate level of access that apps can request ("drive.file"), which is defined as "Per-file access to files created or opened by the app.
+File authorization is granted on a per-user basis and is revoked when the user deauthorizes the app."
+Since the app creates all the files it needs to access, this seems like a perfect fit, and is in fact what the app uses to allow GMs to create and modify files in Drive.

+Unfortunately, the "granted on a per-user basis" piece is the killer... if the GM uploads a map image using the app (and therefore the app created it), and then invites a player to the tabletop to view the map (by getting the app to share the file), the *player's* Drive permissions say they can't see the file, because the player hasn't given the app permission to open this new file that was just shared with them.
+Getting the player to manually grant permission to the app for every map image, monster image and JSON data file is not an acceptable user experience.

 # Objects
 List of data needed for each object type.
 Put them in the order of importance - later ones imply non-essential features.

 ## Map
 * name